tilmto/Adjustable-Quantization-MicroNet/README.md

 ```
 ***swa_delay*** specifies the delay from the beginning of the training procsess to the first time of recording weights. ***swa_freq*** is the frequency to record weights. ***fine_tune*** enables the finetune mode which fixing the precision and metric.

 During finetung, we increase ***alpha*** to enable the model to focus more on classification error.
-To achieve better results, we repeat the above finetuning process 3 times from the generated SWA model with gradually lower learning rate.
+To achieve better results, we repeat the above finetuning process 3 times from the generated SWA models with gradually lower learning rate.
 Finally we can achieve the best metric which satisfies the 75% accuracy requirement.

 ##### Generate prerequired files step by step
 If you want to generate the checkpoint files in pickle format in **pretrained** directory and **initial_thresholds.json** by yourself, you can follow the instructions here.
 We first convert the official EfficientNet-B0 checkpoint to our Slim-based version and then conduct the Quantization Aware Training to get the weight and threshold as initialization for Adjustable Quantization.
 To know more details about tensorflow-Slim usage, please refer to their official [github](https://github.com/tensorflow/models/tree/master/research/slim).